Ambrosys/os-matcher/docs/content/Glossary.rst

       The track might consist of additional data like velocity, heading, timestamp etc.

    route
-      A route is the result of a map matching algorithm with given :term:`track` and :term:`street map`.
+      A route usually is the result of a map matching process and is snapped to the geometry of the streets on a :term:`street map`.
-      The route consists of a set of subroutes (see :term:`subroute`).

-   subroute
-      A subroute consists of a geo linestring, an edge, cost and length.

    valid navigation route
-      A valid navigation route is a consecutive route which you could navigate.
+      A valid navigation route is a consecutive :term:`route` which you could navigate.

       Currently the following constraints are considered:
          - Allowed travel direction